 Change in Nipple and Skin Sensation- You may experience a diminished (or loss) of sensitivity of the nipples and the skin of your breast.
-Partial or permanent loss of nipple and skin sensation may occur.
+After several months, most patients have normal sensation.
+Partial or permanent loss of nipple and skin sensation may occur occasionally.
 Changes in sensation may affect sexual response or the ability to breast feed a baby.